- As a witness in court, do I have to talk in front of the defendant?

 Similarly, if you have a complaint regarding an employee of the District Attorney's Office, please summarize those concerns in writing and send your letter to the District Attorney.
 When an inquiry has been completed, you will receive a written response.

-Can I talk to Don duBain?
-I think he is the person who is working on my case.
+Can I talk to Krishna Abrams?
+I think she is the person who is working on my case.

-Mr. duBain is the District Attorney of Solano County.
-As such, his name appears on virtually all court documents just above the name of the Deputy DA who prepared the document.
-His name also appears on most office correspondence just above the signature of the employee who generated the letter or memo.
+Ms. Abrams is the District Attorney of Solano County.
+As such, her name appears on virtually all court documents just above the name of the Deputy DA who prepared the document.
+Her name also appears on most office correspondence just above the signature of the employee who generated the letter or memo.